haimgoldfisher/DineNY-Recommentation-System/README.md

 <details>
 <summary>App</summary>

-  - `Dockerfile`: Dockerfile for the Flask application.
+  - `app.py`: Main Flask application script.
-  - `__pycache__`: Compiled Python files.
+  - `get_cluster.py`: Script for return user's cluster.
   - `clustering_utils.py`: Utilities for clustering operations.
-  - `requirements.txt`: Python dependencies for the Flask application.
+  - `static`: Static files such as CSS and JavaScript.
   - `templates`: HTML templates for the Flask application.
-  - `app.py`: Main Flask application script.
+  - `README.md`: Documentation for the application.
-  - `get_cluster.py`: Script for generating clusters.
+  - `requirements.txt`: Python dependencies for the Flask application.
-  - `static`: Static files such as CSS and JavaScript.
+  - `Dockerfile`: Dockerfile for the Flask application.

 For more details, see [App README](App/README.md).